 \subsubsection{Ablation study on Decoupled Evolution Strategy}

-To evaluate the effectiveness of our proposed decoupled evolution strategy, we perform an ablation study comparing two settings over five iterations: 1) With Decouple: the elastic and plastic components are optimized alternately for four iterations, followed by a final joint refinement step; 2) Without Decouple: all five iterations are performed with joint optimization.
-As illustrated in Fig.~\ref{fig:decouple ablation}, the decoupled strategy consistently achieves lower RGB losses across diverse scenes, indicating it leads to better constitutive law discovery.
-By decomposing the search into simpler sub-tasks, this approach reduces the search space, making optimization more focused and efficient.
-Moreover, the shaded regions are noticeably larger under the decoupled setting, reflecting greater diversity in the solutions.
+To evaluate the effectiveness of our proposed decoupled evolution strategy, we perform an ablation study comparing two settings over five iterations: 1) with decoupling: the elastic and plastic components are optimized alternately for four iterations, followed by a final joint refinement step; 2) without decoupling: all five iterations are performed with joint optimization.
+As illustrated in Fig.~\ref{fig:decouple ablation}, the decoupled strategy consistently yields lower RGB losses across diverse scenes, indicating it leads to better constitutive law discovery.
+By decomposing the search into simpler sub-tasks, it narrows the search space, making optimization more efficient.
+Moreover, the shaded regions are noticeably larger under the decoupled setting, indicating greater solution diversity.
 This helps avoid early convergence to poor local minima.
-Overall, the decoupled evolution strategy better unleashes the potential of LLMs by not only sharpening exploitation but also broadening exploration.
+Overall, the decoupled evolution strategy more effectively unleashes the potential of LLMs by not only sharpening exploitation but also broadening exploration.